AutoViML/featurewiz/README.md

 <ol>
 <li>Find all the pairs of highly correlated variables exceeding a correlation threshold (say absolute(0.7)).</li>
 <li>Then find their MIS score (Mutual Information Score) to the target variable.
 MIS is a non-parametric scoring method.
 So its suitable for all kinds of variables and target.</li>
-<li>Now take each pair of correlated variables, then knock off the one with the lower MIS score.</li>
+<li>Now take each pair of correlated variables (using Pearson coefficient higher than the threshold above), and then eliminate the feature with the lower MIS score from the pair.
+Do this repeatedly with each pair until no feature pair is left to analyze.</li>
-<li>What’s left is the ones with the highest Information scores and least correlation with each other.</li>
+<li>What’s left after this step are the features with the highest Information score and the least Pearson correlation with each other.</li>
 </ol>

 ![sulov](images/SULOV.jpg)